 Hash the given values in a consistent manner: None is represented as xf5, an invalid unicode byte; strings are converted to utf8; and integers are represented by their decimal expansion.
 The values are then joined by ‘0’ and hashed with sha1.

-returns an Iterator that batches stuff in order to not push to many thing in a single request.
-Especially sqlite has 999 limit on argument it can take in a requests.
+returns an Iterator that batches stuff in order to not push to many things in a single request.
+Especially sqlite has 999 limit that it can take in a request.

 The connectors all use SQLAlchemy Core as a wrapper around database

 client drivers.
 Unfortunately, SQLAlchemy is a synchronous library, so some

 extra work is required to use it in an asynchronous context, like in Buildbot.

 This is accomplished by deferring all database operations to threads, and